turris-cz/user-docs/docs/geek/lxc/lxc.md

 ## LXC management in LuCI

 LXC containers can be created, deleted, started, stopped etc. through the LuCI - advanced administration web interface.
-Choose _LuCI OpenWRT advanced web configuration_ at the homepage of your Turris and log into it.
+Choose _LuCI OpenWrt advanced web configuration_ at the homepage of your Turris and log into it.
 Then go to _Services -> LXC Containers_.

 *You will be warned that you will need a custom OpenWrt image.
 This warning may be ignored because Turris OS is